yousskadi/akeyless-workshop-2/Lab03/guide.md

 # Akeyless Setup

+This lab will help you set up Akeyless in your minikube Kubernetes cluster and create a gateway.

+Key Objectives:
+- Access Akeyless via OIDC
+- Create an API Key and associate it with an Access Role
+- Create a Gateway in Akeyless
+- Give permissions to access the Gateway
+- Check the Gateway from the Akeyless Console

+Table of Contents:

 - [Akeyless Setup](#akeyless-setup)
   - [1.
 Access Akeyless via OIDC](#1-access-akeyless-via-oidc)
     - [1.1 Login to Akeyless UI via OIDC](#11-login-to-akeyless-ui-via-oidc)